JetBrains/teamcity-documentation/topics/known-issues.md

 #### Issues with automated GUI and browser testing

-These problems include errors running tests headless, issues with the interaction of the TeamCity agent with the Windows desktop, etc.
+These problems include errors running tests headless, issues with the interaction of the TeamCity agent with the Windows desktop, and so on.

 To resolve / avoid these:
 1. Run TeamCity agent [via console](setting-up-and-running-additional-build-agents.md).